ZennoLab/capmonstercloud-docs/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

-After build you can view full generated site with ru and en version, just run
+After build you can view full generated site with `ru` and `en` version, just run

 ```bash
 yarn serve
 ```
+---

 ### Structure